Elio-yang/nn-verification/README.md

 ## Using ``α,β-CROWN``

 This part could be tested using online notebook, check the link [here](https://colab.research.google.com/drive/1Zn8KTXAbsBEpoAEsOXPAEqiaMmyO-vW0?usp=sharing).
+You could also check the local file [here](AB-CROWN-Report.ipynb).
+It's better to run this online.

-For any problem contact:
+> For any problem please contact:

 Alireza Jafari, University of Virginia (jrp5td@virginia.edu)